hashicorp/design-system/website/docs/components/flyout/partials/code/how-to-use.md

 ## Page scroll

-When an Flyout is open, the rest of the page becomes inert.
+When a Flyout is open, the rest of the page becomes inert.
 The page scrolling is also disabled by applying `overflow: hidden` to the `<body>` element, to make it clear to the user that the underlying elements are not interactive and to avoid confusion.
 Depending on users’ scroll bar settings, opening a Flyout may cause slight layout shifts on the horizontal axis.

 ## Positioning